#1 in Sleep Product Research

 Mattress Ratings > Adjustable Bed Reviews

-THE GOOD: Health, comfort and convenience benefits • couple-friendly potential • low maintenance.
+THE GOOD: Health, comfort and convenience benefits • many model / price options • generally high owner satisfaction.

 THE BAD: Poor or non-existent return policies • can break / stop working • so-so warranty coverage • heavy • some noise.